 It is healthcare’s turn

 Admitted or not, we are in the late cycle of stock investment.
 The US had the longest bull run in history and it was artificially sustained.
-The stock may continue to rally another one or two quarters, but the risk/reward has become increasingly unfavorable.
+The stock may continue to rally another one or two quarters, but the risk/reward has become increasingly unfavourable.
 However, not all sectors will suffer during the period of late-cycle and recession.
 Trillions of the money in the world has to flow somewhere.
 The commodity is one which I highlighted earlier, the other could be healthcare.

 Global infrastructure, central banks’ last straw